The Haiti Ministry Committee

 OLN Haiti Vision Statement: To have a Christ-centered, socially just, environmentally and economically sustainable world where we live in solidarity with our twin, acknowledging each other as one in Christ.

-Committee Meetings: The 4th Tuesday of every month during the school year, and as needed during the summer.
-7:00 pm in the OLN Conference Room.
+Committee Meetings: The 4th Tuesday of every month except July and December.
+6:30 pm in the OLN Conference Room.

 Committee Members: Gene Yagow (chairperson), Becky Pilcher, Karen Adams, Clermann Dieudonne, Di Gagnier, Judy Hedrick, Colleen Hernandez, Cindy King, Kathy Lynch, Jim Newman, Jack Pilcher, Irene Saul, Mickey Strayer, Kathy Struble, and Cyndy Unwin.